dbernheisel/phoenix-hello-world/README.md

   ```

 # Plug
-Plug is like Rack in Ruby with a little Sinatra.
+Plug is like Rack in Ruby with a little Sinatra for handling APIs.
 https://hexdocs.pm/plug